A Minnesota free of ageism

 https://oldschool.info/

-Created by the Minnesota Northstar Geriatrics Workforce Enhancement Program, this Addressing Ageism in Healthcare Toolkit is designed to help us all reflect on ageism and understand better how it affects the care and health of older adults, in particular.
+Created by the Minnesota Northstar Geriatrics Workforce Enhancement Program (GWEP), this Addressing Ageism in Healthcare Toolkit is but one of many resources designed to help us reflect on ageism and understand better how it affects the care and health of older adults, in particular.
+This toolkit contains two components: a Learner Module and a compendium of Teaching and Learning Resources.

 Source: